Reducing operational overhead by 80% through a grant-management portal

 Research

 Before designing anything, we needed to understand where the friction actually lived.
-We paired a system audit with stakeholder interviews to map how grantees, administrators, and researchers experienced the network day to day.
+We paired a system audit with stakeholder interviews and journey mapping to capture how grantees, administrators, and researchers experienced the network day to day.
 The data told us what was slow.
 The interviews told us what was stressful, and the two rarely pointed at the same thing.

 System audit & analysis